Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Rank-adaptive sweep-based SI-DSA via mild space augmentation

 \subsection{Incremental basis and reduced operator update}

 In the inner-loop iteration of our low-rank SI, the space of spatial modes is progressively enlarged by adding snapshots of angular fluxes for sampled angles.
 By exploiting this hierarchical structure, the spatial basis $\BX^{(n,k)}$ and Galerkin projected operators onto its span can be updated incrementally.
-Specifically, the orthonormal spatial basis $\BX^{(n,k)}$ can be updated through MGS-RO in Alg. \ref{alg:mgs-ro}.
-Reorthogonalization is selectively applied to mitigate the loss of orthogonality in $\BX^{(n,k)}$ caused by numerical error accumulation in the MGS process.
+Specifically, the orthonormal spatial basis $\BX^{(n,k)}$ is updated via \review{a variant of modified Gram--Schmidt (MGS) procedure with adaptive reorthogonalization \cite{daniel1976reorthogonalization}, as summarized in Alg. \ref{alg:mgs2-a}.
+Since we apply at least two MGS projections, we call it MGS2-A.}

+\review{It is well-known that orthonormal bases obtained by MGS may gradually lose orthogonality due to roundoff accumulation, thereby reducing the accuracy and numerical stability of the projected operators.
+Instead of applying an expensive full QR to the accumulated basis, MGS2-A effectively mitigates this loss of orthogonality through additional projections that preserve the hierarchical basis structure \cite{daniel1976reorthogonalization}.}

+\review{When $p>1$, the sampled snapshots are processed sequentially: after each sampled snapshot is appended, it immediately becomes part of the active basis used to orthogonalize the remaining snapshots in the same batch.}